Is your small business succeeding on Instagram?

 Recently, we reached out to these organizations to see if they would be willing to share their experience with Instagram and to offer any advice they may have for you, our readers.
 What we got was more than we ever expected—a complete introduction to the power of Instagram for small businesses from people who decided to try the app for the first time and have been thrilled with the results ever since.

 When did you start using Instagram?

-Leanne Hendrikse, Director of Marketing, The Orme School: We started using Instagram in May of this year.
+Leanne Hendrikse, Director of Marketing, The Orme School: We started using Instagram in May of 2012.

 Shannon Sardella, Owner, Oh To Be a Dog: I started using it awhile ago in my personal life, and have been using it for my business for a few months now.

-Luke Hodson, owner, Awesome Merchandise: We started using Instagram last year.
+Luke Hodson, owner, Awesome Merchandise: We started using Instagram in 2011.

 Why did you first decide to download the Instagram app?